conholdate/products.conholdate.com/content/english/total/net/conversion/excel-to-image.md

 content:
     enable: true
     block:
-    - title_left: "EXCEL to IMAGE Conversion in C# .NET"
+    - title_left: "EXCEL to IMAGE Conversion"
       content_left: |
-          Follow these simple steps to convert EXCEL to IMAGE in C# .NET.
+          Follow these simple steps for EXCEL to IMAGE conversion in C# .NET.
 View the converted IMAGE document as HTML without using any external software.

           -   Create **Converter** object to convert EXCEL document
           -   Set the convert options for IMAGE format